San Lorenzo in Lucina: History

+The church was first reconstructed by Pope Paschal II in the early 12th century.

 The church was consecrated by Pope Celestine III on 26 May 1196.

 In 1606 Pope Paul V assigned the basilica to the order of Clerics Regular Minor.
 Cosimo Fanzago completely renovated the interior in the 17th century, including conversion of the side aisles of the basilica into chapels.
 The ceiling was also frescoed by the Neapolitan Mometto Greuter.

 In the 19th century, in a subsequent restoration of the interior commissioned by Pope Pius IX, the Baroque decoration of the nave was replaced with frescoes painted by Roberto Bompiani.

-The current Cardinal Priest of the Titulus S. Laurentii in Lucina, established in AD 684, is Malcolm Ranjith Patabendige Don, Archbishop of Colombo, Sri Lanka, who was appointed on 20 November 2010.
+The current Cardinal Priest of the Titulus S. Laurentii in Lucina is Malcolm Ranjith Patabendige Don, Archbishop of Colombo, Sri Lanka, who was appointed on 20 November 2010.